-Only the program/provider that pays for the training/education will be eligible to take credit for the participant's achievement of an MSG.
-Supportive service payments do not qualify as assistance in obtaining MSGs.
+Only the program/provider that pays for the training/education will be eligible for an MSG.
+Supportive service payments do not qualify for MSGs.

-If a participant is dual enrolled in WIOA, only the formula program that has paid for the training/education may take credit for the MSG.
-Mirrored services for dual-enrolled participants are not required, i.e., Adult - OST, DW - OST.
+If a participant is dual enrolled in WIOA, the formula program that pays for the training/education will be eligible for the MSG.
+Services for dual-enrolled participants do not need to mirror.

-Although only one MSG will satisfy the measure, participants are expected to obtain multiple MSGs during the program year.
+One MSG will satisfy the measure.
+However, participants are expected to receive multiple MSGs during the program year.